RedPRL/asai/README.md

-# 🩺 asai 浅い: Message Reporting ⚠️
+# 🩺 asai 浅い: Compiler Diagnostics ⚠️

-_asai_ is a library for printing compiler diagnostics and tracking location metadata.
+_asai_ is a library for constructing and printing compiler diagnostics.

 Please consult the [package website](https://redprl.org/asai/asai/) for more information.